 A study of selected works of literatures in translation.
 A variable content course.
+P: jr st.

 HUM STUD 356.
 German Culture.
 3 Credits.

 The culture of the German-speaking world from the earliest periods to the present with a focus on how contemporary Germany has been shaped by issues of history, religion, art, music, philosophy, and commerce.